macecailiscool/ddlc-web/README.md

 # Ddlc-online
 This is "port" of ddlc for browsers
+(broken now)

-You can play it on http://bluka.xyz
+You can play it on http://ddlc.bluka.xyz
 # Goals
 * Add Russian language
 * Fix renpy errors
 * Implement deleting character files
 * *Maybe* android support

-(I used that repo to host renpy web, but now I'm hosting it from my VDS, so that repo is useful)